-Martin is quite a new Operations Manager in the London Fire Brigade, having worked previously in another control room and joined the Brigade on promotion last year.
+Martin is quite a new Operations Manager in London Fire Brigade, having worked previously in another control room and joined the Brigade on promotion last year.
 He is responsible for one of the six watches that manage the control room.
-He loves technology - the control room is a heavy user of ICT in the Brigade, so it's the perfect place for him.
-He is always looking for ways to improve the way that the control room can make best us of the innovations going on in this area of ICT.
+He loves technology - the control room is a heavy user of I&T in the Brigade, so it's the perfect place for him.
+He is always looking for ways to improve the way that the control room can make best use of the innovations going on in this area of I&T.